julialding/student-council-voting/README.md

-# student-council-voting
+# Student Council Voting
-Storing scripts that ensure all student council voting-related activities (ex. elections, court) are done securely.
+This repository stores all the scripts that ensure all student council voting-related activities (ex. elections, court) are done securely.